deeheber/danielle-heberling-dot-xyz/content/blog/upgrading-to-cdk-v2/index.md

 }
 ```

-## Update package.json dependencies
+## Step 2: Update package.json dependencies
-One of the main features of CDK v2 is having mostly everything in a single library, `aws-cdk-lib`.
+One of the features of CDK v2 is having mostly everything in a single library, `aws-cdk-lib`.
 Hopefully this can help alleviate some of the pain that developers experienced with keeping all packages up to date and in sync.

 Let's focus on the `devDependencies` section of the `package.json`.
 In v2, we also need to add a `peerDependencies` section.